 The first two episodes featured guest character Elsie Lappin as well as regular Elsie Tanner.

 While in EastEnders, there have been many cases of two characters having the same or similar names appearing in the show at the same time: Billy Mitchell and Billy Jackson (latterly spelt Billie), Steve Owen and Stephen Beale - and in the same family, the Slaters, there was Big Mo and Little Mo.
+Another Slater's first name was Zoe, and during her run a plot involving Ashley Cotton required that his mother reappear.
+Her name was also Zoe.

 Australian soap opera Home and Away has had a couple of characters named Jack and Joey (one of the Joeys was female).
 But the real example?
 An arc in late 2009 has two characters named Ruby.
 One is (or was) involved with Xavier, and the other is his retarded brother's girlfriend.